MarcoEidinger/OsmiumAtlas/README.md

 $ swift run iosdevdirectory check-en-dev
 ```

-will print english development feeds (a.k.a blogs) listed in [iOS Dev Directory](https://iosdevdirectory.com/) with their most recent feed item (a.k.a blog post) information.
+The command above will print a JSON object containing development feeds (a.k.a blogs), written in the English language and listed in the [iOS Dev Directory](https://iosdevdirectory.com/) with their most recent feed item (a.k.a blog post or article).

 Blogs without Atom/RSS/JSON feed will not be included in the result set.

 The result set is sorted by date in descending order.

-Sub command `check-en-dev` can be ommited as it is the default.

 You can pipe the results into a new file